capoony/Chapter7-InvPopGenomics/README.md

 done
 ```

-#### (3.2) Estimating inversion frequencies in Pool-Seq data
+This analysis resulted in 62 and 26 diagnostic SNPs for *In(2L)t* and *In(3R)Payne*, respectively.
+In the following paragraphs, we will use these marker SNPs to indirectly infer inversion frequencies in other genomic datasets, but before that, we will test if inversions influence population structure in *D. melanogaster* population samples from North America and Europe without prior information on inversion frequencies in the corresponding samples.

+#### (3.2) The influence of inversions on population structure
-In the next part, we will apply these diganostic maker SNPs to the largest Pool-Seq dataset of natural *D. melanogaster* populations available to date.
+To this end, we will use the largest Pool-Seq dataset of natural *D. melanogaster* populations available to date.
 The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitflies from different sources that were densely collected through space and time mostly from North American and from European populations.
-All shotgun sequence data processed with a standardized trimming and mapping pipeline (as described above) prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
-In our analysis pipeline, we will take advantage of this comprehensive and quantitative SNP datasest and focus on population samples collected from North America and Europe.
-Since the inversion frequencies in each of the population samples are unknown and cannot be investigated directly, we will take advantage of our diagnostic marker SNPs that we isolated above and estimate inversion frequencies in each population sample.
-This will allow us to test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation and if they are associated with environmental variation.
+All shotgun sequence data were processed with a standardized trimming and mapping pipeline (as described above) prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
+In our analysis pipeline, we will take advantage of this comprehensive and quantitative SNP datasest and focus particularly on population samples collected from North America and Europe.
+Moreover, DEST v.2.0. also provides rich metadata, including detailed information on the sampling date and location, basic sequencing statistics (such as read depths, SNP counts, etc.) and recommendations based on data quality assessments.

 > As a first step, we will download both the DEST v.2.0 SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website.
-Then we will convert the VCF file to the SYNC file format, which is commonly used to store allele counts in pooled re-sequencing data as colon-separated lists in the form `A:T:C:G:N:Del` for each population sample and position.
 In addition, we will download two scripts from the DEST pipeline that are needed for the downstream analaysis.

 ```bash
 ### download VCF file and metadata for DEST dataset